Surfndez/token-dispenser/README.md

 #### with gplaycli
 gplaycli requires also the GSFid.
 Token and GSFid can be retrieved using http://server-adress:port/email/gsfid.
 A random couple (login, password) will be fetched from the provided ones, to load balance over multiple accounts, mitigating account ban possibilities.

+#### multi google account
+To use gplaycli it's better to have several gmail accounts.
+You can create them on google web interface (may be with the same password, it not really important).
+You have to put the couple account/password in the passwords/passwords.lst file.

+Then you MUST activate these accounts.
+You can use your Androidu© device or the Android Studio emulator.
+Just wipe all data after each activation.

 ### Credits

 * [play-store-api](https://github.com/yeriomin/play-store-api)